gaalcaras/gaalcaras/git.en.md

 If you read these words, I have probably contacted you to participate in it: if so, thanks a lot for taking the time to click on the link!
 I hope this page will help you find answers to the questions you might have.

-If you have unanswered questions after reading it, feel free to open an issue on the [Github](https://github.com/gaalcaras/gaalcaras/issues) repo of the website.
+If you have unanswered questions after reading it, feel free to open an issue on [Github](https://github.com/gaalcaras/gaalcaras/issues) so I can improve this document.

 <small>
 *Lecteurs français, vous trouverez ici une [version traduite](/fr/recherche-git/) de cette page!*